Approvals for aquaculture operations

 Discharge wastewater

-If your farm needs to discharge drained pond water (containing nutrients and algae), you will need an environmental authority (EA).
+If your farm needs to discharge drained pond water (containing nutrients and algae), your development may be an environmentally relevant activity, which will require a development approval and an environmental authority (EA).

 An EA is required for any intensive agricultural activities that could release contaminants into the environment.